top of page

 Mount Fuji Hike

-In this post I describe the Yoshida route (吉田ルート) as a dayhike from the Fuji Subaru Line 5th Station.
-If you are not as fit, you can break up the hike into two days and stay at a hut.
-Additionally I recommend avoiding weekends and holidays as the Yoshida trail is infamous for "waiting in line" on the way up.
+Described here is the Yoshida route (吉田ルート) as a dayhike from the Fuji Subaru Line 5th Station.
+If you are not as experienced, you can break up the hike into two days and stay at a hut.
+Additionally it’s best to avoid weekends and holidays as the Yoshida trail is infamous for "waiting in line" on the way up.

 Access

 The Yoshida trail starts at the Fuji Subaru Line 5th station.
-The toll road up (2100Y) is closed to private vehicles for most of the climbing season (July 15th - August 31st) so if you are coming by car like us, park at Yamanashi Prefectural Fuji Hokuroku Parking (Cost 1000Y).
+The toll road up (2100Y) is closed to private vehicles for most of the climbing season (July 15th - August 31st).
+If you are coming by car, park at Yamanashi Prefectural Fuji Hokuroku Parking (Cost 1000Y).

-From the parking lot you can take a shuttle bus or taxi to the 5th station.
+From the parking lot take a shuttle bus or taxi to the 5th station.
 The bus runs every 30 min and takes about 45min.
-The 2023 schedule hasnt been updated yet (will be in June) but usually the first bus is at 5:30.
+Usually the first bus is at 5:30.
 Before that you'll need to take a taxi.
 Cost for the bus is 2100Y per person.

 Taxi will be slightly faster and should be ~ 12.000Y during the day.
 At night they add a 20% nightcharge.